What is Mixed Content?

-Web browsers like Chrome, Firefox and Internet Explorer attempt to protect their users from insecure pages and web security issues.
+Web browsers like Chrome, Firefox, and Internet Explorer attempt to protect their users from insecure pages and web security issues.
 They do so by issuing warnings, labels, and other visual clues.
-They also will sometimes not load a page at all, or at least not load some of the page resources if they seem unsafe.
+In some cases, they will not load a page at all, or at least not load some of the page resources if they seem unsafe.

-” It would be ideal for browsers to block all mixed content.
+It would be ideal for browsers to block all mixed content.
 However, this would break a large number of websites that millions of users rely on every day.
-The current compromise is to block the most dangerous types of mixed content and allow the less dangerous types to still be requested.”
+The current compromise is to block the most dangerous types of mixed content but still allow the less dangerous types to be requested.

 If some of your web page resources aren’t being loaded, it can result in your webpage not looking or acting correctly.

 In any case of mixed content, the webpage is not secure and each browser will show different warnings.
-The exact warning they show changes over time, but the general trend is getting stricter and stricter.
+The exact warnings they show change over time, but the general trend is getting stricter and stricter.
 Each browser has its own systems and behaviors, but they are all heading to the same eventual goal of a safer and more secure web.